chadwickcasp/StockAnalyzer/README.md

   }
 ```
 2. Make directory 'Data'
 3. Download the Google word2vec pretrained model and put it in the directory.
-Can be found [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing)
+The likes of which can be found [here.](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing)